 Darren has more than 25 years' experience working for utilities in the water sector, including in infrastructure planning, capital delivery and operations.

 Prior to being appointed Managing Director, Darren held a number of executive roles at Hunter Water including Chief Investment Officer, Executive Manager of Strategy & Planning and Chief Operating Officer.
-Darren is also a Director of the Committee for the Hunter, a member of the Faculty of Business and Law Advisory Board of the University of Newcastle, the Advisory Board for the Newcastle Institute of Energy & Resources (NIER) and the Utility Excellence Committee of the Water Services Association of Australia (WSAA).
+Darren is also a Director of the Committee for the Hunter, a member of the Faculty of Business and Law Advisory Board of the University of Newcastle, the Advisory Board for the Newcastle Institute of Energy & Resources and the Utility Excellence Committee of the Water Services Association of Australia.

 Darren holds a Bachelor of Engineering (Environmental) (Honours) from the University of NSW and a Masters of Engineering Management from the University of Technology Sydney.

 Grahame has extensive experience in the functions and administration of local and state government in New South Wales, specialising in the regulation of the environmental health, building and planning functions of local government and the NSW Government’s planning assessment, licencing and regulation of pollutant emissions from a wide range of industry types.
 For example: electricity generation, mining and mineral extraction, livestock processing, chemical production and mineral processing, waste processing, contaminated soil treatment and water and wastewater treatment systems.

-Grahame has an in depth working knowledge of water supply and sewerage systems operated by local Government Councils having been involved in the delivery of the then NSW Government's Country Towns Water Supply and Sewerage Scheme program for New South Wales.
-Grahame also worked for the NSW Environment Protection Authority, which included seven years as the Regional Manager for the Hunter Region regulating the environmental performance of a wide range of industries operated by the private and public sector.
+Grahame has an in depth working knowledge of water supply and sewerage systems operated by local government councils under the NSW Government's, Country Towns Water Supply and Sewerage Scheme Program.
+Grahame also worked for the NSW Environment Protection Authority, including seven years as the Regional Manager for the Hunter Region regulating the environmental performance of a wide range of industries operated by the private and public sector.

 Grahame holds a Bachelor of Applied Science, Master of Engineering Science and is a Graduate Member of The Australian Institute of Company Directors.